skarprogram/SKAR_specs/README.md

 # SKAR_specs

+This app is a response to a very bad situation with computer specification software around the internet.
+Lots of adware, lots of paid software.
+Lots of hard to use software.
+Not even Windows itself have a utility that shows all info in one place.
+Well, task manager probably does the best job at that :) (newer windows builds have half baked about screen, better than used to be).
+So this program generates a HTML report of computer specifications.
+Double click a file, wait a little, open the file.
+Read all necessary information about computer in one page.
+Take the file forward, send, take a photo of summary page.

 SKAR_specs is a Windows system-inventory utility that collects hardware, operating-system, network, printer, software, and license information into a portable report.
 It produces HTML by default and can also export JSON or plain text.

 > [!WARNING]